Joelson Fernandes: Teen wing wizard following in Ronaldo's footsteps at Sporting | Goal.com

 The latest such player is Joelson Fernandes, who at 17 is being tipped to make the step up to the first team over the next 12 months as football returns after the coronavirus shutdown.

-"It is true that being compared to these players puts a little extra pressure on me," he told O Jogo in a recent interview when asked about being likened to previous academy graduates to have developed in Lisbon.
+"It is true that being compared to these players puts a little extra pressure on me," he told O Jogo in a recent interview when asked about being likened to previous academy graduates that were developed in Lisbon.
 "I try to follow their example and play the best I can in each game."

 Fernandes was born into football, with his father, Eusebio Mango, having played for both Sporting and Porto at youth level before enjoying a nomadic career in Portugal's lower leagues.